dustin-ruetz/web-devdeps/README.md

 ## Goals

+`tl;dr` version: make web dev dependencies DRY, like a cocktail in a desert 🍸 🏜️

 1. Avoid having to repeatedly install the same development dependencies in web projects that all use the same foundational tooling.
 With a small number of exceptions, these are generally CLI-based `devDependencies` that aren't typically `import`ed in the `src/` files of an application.
 1. Provide [standardized configuration files](./src/config/) that work with both CLI programs and IDE extensions while also preventing the repetitive cluttering up of repository roots with the same boilerplate `*.config.js` files over-and-over again.
 1. Provide [standardized scripts](./src/scripts/) that automatically add useful arguments and determine the path to their configuration files.